CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. note:: **Creating a database using an existing key file**

     When the database is created, a key file is created together by default.
 If you want to use an existing key file when creating a database, first copy the key file with the name <database-name>_keys.
-Afterward, specify the directory path of the copied key file by the **ted_keys_file_path** system parameter, and create a database through the **createdb** utility.
+Afterward, specify the directory path of the copied key file by the **tde_keys_file_path** system parameter, and create a database through the **createdb** utility.
 For more information on the TDE key file, see :ref:`tde-file-based-key`.

 .. _adding-database-volume: